 - touching surfaces that have been touched by an infected person

-- having sex – especially unprotected anal sex
+- having sex – especially unprotected anal and oral sex

 You can become infected if small bits of poo from an infected person get in your mouth.